TES5Edit Cleaning Guide - TES5Edit

 I have also created a Skyrim Dirty Plugins List page for the listing of any plugins that need cleaning, plugins that should not be cleaned, and plugins for which manual cleaning instructions are required.

 Many thanks go to the various authors of and contributors to that article, including but not limited to: Brumbek, Arthmoor, Vorians, ElminsterEU, WrinklyNinja, and dev_akm.

 Thanks also go to ElminsterEU, Sharlikran, and Zilav for their work in getting TES5Edit released.

-Finally, thanks go to the BOSS team members responsible for Skyrim's masterlist, for their efforts in collating dirty mod reports.
+Finally, thanks go to the LOOT team members responsible for Skyrim's masterlist, for their efforts in collating dirty mod reports.